OT1-roy/html-converter/docs/api/API.md

 ) -> None
 ```

-Main orchestration function that processes all HTML files in a directory.
+Main orchestration function that processes all HTML files in a directory and **automatically combines them into a single output file**.

 #### Parameters